Arkenon/wordpress-block-plugin-boilerplate/README.md

 # Wordpress Block Plugin Boilerplate

+This plugin is no longer maintained.
+You can use [Light Wp Plugin Boilerplate](https://github.com/Arkenon/light-wp-plugin-boilerplate) or [[Clean Wp Plugin Boilerplate](https://github.com/Arkenon/clean-wp-plugin-boilerplate)] instad of this plugin.

 Plugin boilerplate for Gutenberg blocks developers.

 This boilerplate is based on [Wordpress Create Block](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-create-block/)  and [Wordpress Plugin Boilerplate](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate)